 Important: Moving creatives running in a live campaign to a different Ad Group sets the campaign to Paused status.
 To restore the association after the move and restart the campaign, you’ll need to return to the Campaign Builder and select the new Ad Group for the campaign in Step 5.

-To view creatives that aren’t assigned to Ad Groups on the Creative Library page, set the Filter by: drop-down menu to Ungrouped creatives.
+To view creatives that aren’t assigned to Ad Groups on the Creative Library page, select Ungrouped creatives in the Filter by: drop-down list.
 Notice that you can further filter the ungrouped creatives by status or label.

 Working with Ungrouped Creatives

-When ungrouped creatives are selected on the Creative Library page, you can get some information about them in the table listings (size, placement orientation, and upload date).
+When you select ungrouped creatives on the Creative Library page, you can get some information about them in the table listings (size, placement orientation, and upload date).
 But you can gather more details or apply labels by selecting the hotspots around the creative names.

-If you need to do more with an ungrouped creative, hover over the creative name until the cogwheel icon appears.
-A menu of options enables a range of changes, including the assignment of the creative to an Ad Group.
+If you need to do more with an ungrouped creative, hover over the creative name and click the gear icon that appears.
+A list of options enables a range of changes, including the assignment of the creative to an Ad Group.

-You can perform most of the same editing tasks on creatives in bulk by selecting checkboxes next to the creative names that you’re targeting and clicking the Take action button.
-A menu of clickable editing options appears.
+You can perform most of the same editing tasks on creatives in bulk by selecting checkboxes next to the creative names that you’re targeting and clicking Take action.
+A list of clickable editing options appears.

 Important: We encourage putting ungrouped creatives into Ad Groups.
 However, if an ungrouped creative is associated with any campaigns, moving the creative to an Ad Group removes the association with the campaign.
 You’ll need to return to the Campaign Builder, and select the newly formed Ad Group for the campaigns in Step 5: Creatives.